openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 Now we'll save our classification output.

--   First, rename your classification by typing a new name in the tab.
+-   First, rename your classification by entering a new name in the tab.
--   Click :code:`Retrieve classification` in the upper right hand corner (cloud icon).
+-   Select :code:`Retrieve classification` in the upper-right hand corner (cloud icon).
 -   Choose **30 m** resolution.
 -   Select the Class, Class probability, Forest % and Non-forest % bands.
 -   Retrieve to your **SEPAL Workspace.**

     .. note::

-        You can also choose **Google Earth Engine Asset** if you would like to be able to share your results or perform additional analysis in GEE.
-However with this option, you will need to download your map from GEE using the Export function.
+        You can also choose **Google Earth Engine Asset** if you would like to be able to share your results or perform additional analysis in GEE; however, with this option, you will need to download your map from GEE using the Export function.

--   Once the download begins, you will see the spinning wheel in the bottom left of the web-page in **Tasks.** Click the spinning wheel to observe the progress of your export.
+-   Once the download begins, you will see the spinning wheel in the lower-left of the webpage in **Tasks**.
+Select the spinning wheel to observe the progress of your export.
 -   When complete, if you chose SEPAL workspace, the file will be in your SEPAL downloads folder.
 (Browse > downloads > classification name folder).
-If you chose GEE Asset the file will be in your GEE Assets.
+If you chose GEE Asset, the file will be in your GEE Assets.

 .. figure:: ../_images/workflows/area_estimation/retrieval_interface.png
     :alt: The retrieval interface.